KrampusCas9/PIMOD/README.md

 ## Project Introduction

-**PIMOD** (Population to Individual Mood Decoder) is a toolkit for processing, analyzing, and modeling intracranial EEG (iEEG) data, with a focus on decoding mood states from neural signals.
+**PIMOD** (Population to Individual Mood Decoder) is an open-source toolkit designed for processing, analyzing, and modeling intracranial EEG (iEEG) data, with a primary focus on decoding mood states from neural signals in real time.
+Code repository accompanying the manuscript"PIMOD: A Two-Step Deep-Learning Framework for Real-Time Mood Decoding and Personalized Neurostimulation Response Prediction".
+For technical inquiries, feedback, or collaboration requests, please contact us via email at Mic2462533841@outlook.com.

 ## Project Structure